dgkertsos/car-prices/README.md

 https://docs.mage.ai/getting-started/setup

-For this we must have git and Docker installed.
-Then we run the following commands:
+For this you must have git and Docker installed.
+Then you run the following commands:

 cd mage
 cp dev.env .env
 rm dev.env
 docker-compose up

+Forward port 6789 on your local machine.

-And then we can access Mage by typing:
+Then you can access Mage by typing:

 http://localhost:6789

-in our browser.
+in your browser.